Spangled coquette: Feeding

 The spangled coquette feeds on the nectar of a variety of flowering plants, typically at tree-top level, though details of its diet are lacking.
 It "steals" nectar from the territories of larger hummingbirds.
 It catches arthropods by hawking from a perch.

 Breeding

 Nothing is known about the spangled coquette's breeding phenology.

 Vocal and non-vocal sounds

 The spangled coquette is mostly silent.
-It gives "a hight, sharp 'tsip'" while feeding.
+It gives "a high, sharp 'tsip'" while feeding.
 Its wings make "a low bee-like humming" when hovering.

 Status

 The IUCN originally assessed the spangled coquette as Near Threatened but since 2004 has rated it as being of Least Concern.
 Its population size and trend are not known.
 It is "[g]enerally rare, but no immediate threats recorded so far" and appears to accept some human-made habitats.